Moduli stacks of stable toric quasimaps: Introduction

 Our goal in this paper is to extend this construction when the curve is not fixed in moduli, and also in the presence of markings.
 In other words, we seek a {\it relative} compactification over the moduli space $\Mgk$ of stable curves.
 Furthermore, we want the compactification to be ``virtually smooth", that is, to carry a perfect obstruction theory (and hence a virtual class) which over the locus corresponding to honest maps coincides with the usual obstruction theory.
 For these to hold, it turns out that the appropriate condition to require is that the base points do not occur at markings or nodes.
 This is analogous to the condition on {\it stable quotients} imposed in the paper \cite{MOP}, which was one of the major sources of inspiration for our work.
 The resulting moduli stack will be called the {\it moduli space of stable toric quasimaps} and we prove in \S 3-5 that it is a proper Deligne-Mumford stack of finite type with a canonical perfect obstruction theory.
 One sees immediately that in the case of $\PP^n$, which is both a Grassmannian and a toric variety, the moduli space of \cite{MOP} and ours coincide.

 Usually, when studying their deformation theory, moduli spaces of maps from nodal curves are viewed as stacks over the Artin stack $\fMgk$ of prestable curves.
 The innovation in this paper is a change of perspective, based on the easy but important observation that obstructions to deforming stable toric quasimaps are in fact obstructions to deforming {\it sections} of line bundles over the underlying curves, while the deformations of the curves together with the line bundles on them are unobstructed.
 As a consequence, it is more natural to view our moduli spaces as stacks over (products of) Picard stacks over $\fMgk$.
 The new point of view gives rise to a very easy and transparent construction of the moduli spaces with their virtual classes: they are all presented as zero loci of sections of vector bundles on smooth Deligne-Mumford stacks, see \S 3.2.
-Furthermore, as we remark there, this new perspective applies equally well for stable maps with target a toric variety, giving a similar description of the moduli spaces and virtual classes.
+Furthermore, as we remark there, this new perspective applies equally well for stable maps with target a toric variety, giving a similar description of the moduli spaces and virtual classes\footnote{After our paper was posted on the arXiv, Yi Hu kindly informed us that a similar observation in the case of stable maps to $\PP^n$ was used earlier in his work \cite{HL} with Jun Li to give a {\it local} description of the moduli space.
+We thank him for bringing this to our attention.}.

 Finally, we note that the change of perspective leads to generalizations.
 In a sequel \cite{CKM} to this paper, it will be shown that both the moduli of stable quotients and the moduli of stable toric quasimaps are particular instances of a more general construction of virtually smooth compactifications (relative over $\Mgk$) of moduli spaces of maps from curves to a class of GIT quotients.